 The Company's business is highly dependent upon the levels of mineral exploration, development and production activity by mining companies in Africa, Chile and Peru.
-In recent years, certain countries in West Africa such as Ghana, Cote d'Ivoire, Mali and Burkina Faso, have seen an increase in mining and exploration primarily focused on gold.
-In 2020, the Company achieved revenues of US\$82.4M as a result of a slower than normal first half of 2020, as a result of the COVID-19 pandemic.
-In 2021 the Company achieved revenues of US\$115.2M.
-In 2022 the Company achieved record revenues of US\$138.6M.
-Although the Company has seen a rebound in its activities, there is no guarantee that this trend will continue due to the cyclical nature of the industry.
+In recent years, certain countries in West Africa such as Ghana, Cote d'Ivoire, Mali and Senegal, have seen an increase in mining and exploration primarily focused on gold.
+In 2021, the Company achieved revenues of US\$115.2M.
+In 2022, the Company achieved record revenues of US\$138.6M.
+In 2023, the Company achieved revenues of US\$130.5M.